-The rule for creating CAD designs and drawings is that they should be created full size using real-world units.
+The rule for creating CAD designs and drawings is that they should be created at full size using real-world units.
 The CAD database contains all the definitions of the geometric entities and the design is considered as a virtual, full-sized object.
 Only when a printer or plotter transfers the CAD design to paper is the design scaled to fit on a sheet.
 The tedious task of determining a scale factor so that the design will fit on a sheet of paper is taken care of by the CAD system.
 This allows the designers and CAD operators to concentrate their attention on the more important issues - the design.

 - 1. Select the Line command icon in the Draw toolbar.
-In the command prompt area, near the bottom of the AutoCAD LT graphics window, the message "line Specify first point:" is displayed.
-AutoCAD LT expects us to identify the starting location of a straight line. - 2.
-In the command prompt area, we will locate the starting point of our design at the origin of the world coordinate system.
-Command: line Specify first point: 0,0 [ENTER] (Type 0,0 in the command prompt area and press the [ENTER] key once.) - 3.
-We will create a horizontal line by entering the absolute coordinates of the second point.
+In the command prompt area, near the bottom of the AutoCAD graphics window, the message "line Specify first point:" is displayed.
+AutoCAD expects us to identify the starting location of a straight line. - 2.
+We will locate the starting point of our design at the origin of the world coordinate system.

+Command: line Specify first point: 0,0 (Type 0,0 and press the [ENTER] key once.)

+3. We will create a horizontal line by entering the absolute coordinates of the second point.

 Specify next point or [Undo]: 5.5,0 [ENTER]

-• The line we created is aligned to the bottom edge of the drawing window.
-Let us adjust the viewing of the line by using the Pan Realtime command.
+- Note that the line we created is aligned to the bottom edge of the drawing window.
+Let us adjust the view of the line by using the Pan Realtime command. - 4.
+In the Menu Bar area select: [View] \rightarrow [Pan] \rightarrow [Realtime]